intertect/intertect/src/content/lesson_1/part_2.md

 Don't worry if this section didn't make perfect sense; in the following parts, you'll be introduced to these instruction formats in much more detail.

+## Code structure
+Now that we've gotten through all that preliminary information, it's time for you to understand the structure of the code that you will be writing.
+The code that we give you as a starting point is just a suggestion, and there are of course many other ways to write this emulator, but we feel like this is the most clear.

+### Overview
+Hopefully the structure of the code is clear to you now, but in case it isn't, this is an explanation of the structure of the code we have given you.

+The `instruction` variable which is passed into your `processMIPS` function contains all the information you will need to perform the operation.
+It is an array with the following structure:

+1. The text name of the instruction
+2. The name of the destination register ("rd")
+3. The name of the source register ("rs")
+4. The name of the target register ("rt")
+5. The shift amount field (which we'll explain later)

+In order to execute the code, the code simply enumerates each of the possible operations, and then performs the necessary work for whichever particular instruction it is.
+This is the simplest way to write an emulator; while the later lessons will deal with more and more complicated ideas, this basic structure will remain for the most part.

+### Registers
+The `registers` variable contains an interface to the registers so you don't have to implement this functionality yourself (and also allows us to check your work).
+It provides a two-method interface: `registers.read(register)` and `registers.write(register, value)`.

+The register object takes in the numeric value of the register so we have provided you with `nameToRegisterMap` which, when given the name of a register from the `instruction` array, returns the number of that register.

+### Memory
+The memory abstraction is just like the register abstraction.
+It provides the two methods `memory.read(location)` and `memory.write(location.value)`.
+You won't use memory until a later part, but now you know why it's there!

 ---
 # The MIPS Instruction Set